-The short answer: an Amprobe multimeter — like any measurement instrument — drifts out of specification over time due to component ageing, temperature cycling, and physical handling, even if it continues to power on and display readings normally.
-Regular calibration is what tells you whether the number on the screen is still trustworthy.
-This matters especially in Singapore's climate, where daily swings between air-conditioned interiors and hot, humid outdoor work sites accelerate component stress.
+The short answer: an Amprobe multimeter, like any measurement instrument, drifts out of specification over time due to component ageing, temperature cycling, and physical handling, even if it continues to power on and display readings normally.
+Regular calibration tells you whether the number on the screen is still trustworthy, which matters especially in Singapore's climate, where daily swings between air-conditioned interiors and hot, humid outdoor sites accelerate component stress.
 Our SAC-SINGLAS accredited calibration service supports the full Amprobe range with traceable certification.

 This is the core misunderstanding that leads to overdue calibration.
-A multimeter with a drifted internal voltage reference will still power on, still respond to your test leads, and still show a number — it just won't be the correct number.
+A multimeter with a drifted internal voltage reference will still power on, respond to your test leads, and show a number, it just won't be the correct number.
 Unless you have a second, known-accurate reference to compare against, there's no way to detect this drift from normal use alone.
 That's exactly what calibration is for: comparing the meter's output against a traceable reference standard under controlled conditions.

 Watch Out

-For professional daily-use Amprobe multimeters, annual calibration is the standard interval — and typically the minimum required to maintain ISO 9001 quality management system compliance if your company operates under one.
+For professional daily-use Amprobe multimeters, annual calibration is the standard interval, and typically the minimum required for ISO 9001 compliance.
 Some guidance for adjusting the interval:

 Key Stat

-Singapore's tropical climate presents a specific set of environmental stressors that don't apply equally everywhere, and it's worth planning maintenance and calibration intervals with these in mind rather than defaulting to a generic international guideline.
-Year-round high ambient humidity — frequently above 70% — accelerates corrosion risk on exposed metal contacts, battery terminals, and test lead connectors if instruments aren't stored properly.
-The daily and often extreme temperature differential between air-conditioned indoor environments and outdoor or semi-outdoor work sites (rooftop plant rooms, construction sites, open-air switchrooms) subjects instruments to more frequent and more severe thermal cycling than a comparable meter used in a more temperate, climate-stable country.
-And the intensity of tropical sunlight, if a meter is left exposed on a dashboard or in direct sun during transport, can push internal temperatures well beyond the rated operating range even during a short exposure.
-None of these factors make an Amprobe multimeter unsuitable for Singapore use — the instruments are designed for demanding field conditions — but they do argue for erring toward the shorter end of any recommended calibration interval range, and for taking storage and transport precautions seriously rather than treating them as optional.
+Singapore's tropical climate presents a specific set of environmental stressors worth planning around rather than defaulting to a generic international guideline.
+Year-round high ambient humidity, frequently above 70%, accelerates corrosion risk on exposed metal contacts, battery terminals, and test lead connectors if instruments aren't stored properly.
+The daily temperature differential between air-conditioned indoor environments and outdoor or semi-outdoor work sites (rooftop plant rooms, construction sites, open-air switchrooms) subjects instruments to more frequent and severe thermal cycling than a meter used in a temperate, climate-stable country.
+And tropical sunlight, if a meter is left on a dashboard or in direct sun during transport, can push internal temperatures well beyond the rated operating range even briefly.
+None of this makes an Amprobe multimeter unsuitable for Singapore (the instruments are built for demanding field conditions), but it argues for erring toward the shorter end of any recommended calibration interval, and taking storage and transport precautions seriously rather than treating them as optional.

 Test leads are often the first point of failure and the most overlooked maintenance item.
-Inspect leads regularly for cracked insulation, especially near the probe tips and where the lead enters the meter body — a common wear point.
-Damaged leads can introduce resistance errors or, worse, create a safety hazard from exposed conductors.
+Inspect regularly for cracked insulation, especially near the probe tips and where the lead enters the meter body, a common wear point.
+Damaged leads can introduce resistance errors or, worse, a safety hazard from exposed conductors.

-If your Amprobe multimeter suddenly stops reading current accurately, a blown fuse is the most likely cause — always check this before assuming a calibration problem.
-Replace with the exact fuse type and rating specified by Amprobe; using an incorrect fuse compromises the CAT safety rating entirely, even if the meter appears to work normally afterward.
+If your Amprobe multimeter suddenly stops reading current accurately, a blown fuse is the likely cause, check this before assuming a calibration problem.
+Replace with the exact fuse type and rating specified by Amprobe; an incorrect fuse compromises the CAT safety rating even if the meter appears to work normally afterward.

 Store the meter in its protective case, away from direct sunlight and extreme heat.
-Avoid leaving it in a vehicle parked outdoors during the day — Singapore's vehicle interior temperatures can exceed 60°C, well beyond the meter's rated operating range, and repeated exposure accelerates component ageing.
+Avoid leaving it in a vehicle parked outdoors during the day, Singapore's vehicle interior temperatures can exceed 60°C, well beyond the meter's rated operating range, and repeated exposure accelerates ageing.

-Remove batteries if the meter will be unused for an extended period.
-Corroded battery contacts from a leaking cell are a common and entirely preventable cause of meter failure.
+Remove batteries if the meter will be unused for an extended period; corroded contacts from a leaking cell are a common, preventable cause of failure.

 Pro Tip